Richard Branson is a British entrepreneur who has founded multiple companies, including a private spaceflight venture, Virgin Galactic.

 Within days, the X-Prize competition was over.
 SpaceShipOne safely returned to Earth for the second time on Oct.
 4, 2004.
 It was time to get to work on that spaceline.

-Spaceflight, and especially human-rated spaceflight, is a complicated business.
-A fatal explosion and development delays pushed back the rosy projection of 2007 several times.
-The earliest estimated date for Virgin Galactic's flights is now 2015.
+Construction and development occupied Virgin's attention in the following years.
+But spaceflight, and especially human-rated spaceflight, is a complicated business.
+A fatal explosion and development delays pushed back the date for crewed spaceflight several times.